Holmer Lake Primary School

 When a child transfers to secondary school:

 Year 6 teachers meet with staff from the secondary schools to discuss the children and share information.
-The SENCO meets with the secondary schools’ SENCOs to discuss the specific needs of individuals.
+The SENDCO meets with the secondary schools’ SENDCOs to discuss the specific needs of individuals.

 All children attend transition meetings to their secondary school and for children with SEND additional visits can be arranged if needed.